 Discretionary Budget Myth Busters

 The media blames the discretionary budget for deficit spending, which has created a huge national debt.
-That's a big concern, now that the debt to GDP ratio is more than 100 percent.
+That's a big concern, now that the debt-to-gross domestic product ratio is more than 100%.
 What's the best way to cut the budget deficit?
-Here are the five biggest myths.
+Here are the five biggest myths:

 Myth #1: Just stop sending aid to foreign countries.

-Fact: The United States only budgeted $1.9 billion on foreign aid for FY 2019.
-Cutting that wouldn't do much to reduce the $984 billion budget deficit.
+Fact: The United States only budgeted $1.6 billion on foreign aid for FY 2021.
+Cutting that wouldn't do much to reduce the $1.083 trillion budget deficit.